destinygg/destinypositions/docs/politics.md

 [Libertarianism](https://en.wikipedia.org/wiki/Libertarianism) is concerned with maximizing liberty and personal freedom.
 I viewed myself as a libertarian when I was a teenager and have read books by [Ayn Rand](https://en.wikipedia.org/wiki/Ayn_Rand).

 I am still pro liberty and pro freedom, but my political views have evolved.
 Libertarianism does not seem to do a very good job at solving some major problems, like social inequality and global warming.
-The latter, in particular, seems likely only to be solved by international cooperation at a global level.
+The latter, in particular, seems likely only to be solved by regulation and governmental cooperation at a global level.

 ## The Alt-Right